OVERVIEW

 Take an exhilarating ride down the Scenic Railway into the depths of the rainforest then retrace the route used by coal miners over 100 years ago.
 Mining relics, tunnels and adits can be seen along the way and observant walkers are often rewarded with a glimpse of an elusive Lyrebird.
 Lunch today will be shared with flocks of cheeky Currawongs at an impressive rocky outcrop called Ruined Castle.
 Take the Furber Steps Challenge; an alternative to riding up the Scenic Railway.
 This track climbs steeply through dense rainforest past delightful waterfalls and pretty grottoes.
 This day also includes a ride in the spectacular Scenic Skyway gondola ride suspended across the Jamison Valley.

-Meals: Continental breakfast, walkers lunch and a la carte dinner at a local restaurant
+Meals: Cooked breakfast, walkers lunch and a la carte dinner at a local restaurant

 DAY 4